tiratatp/tennis_score_tracker/README.md

 # TennisDroid

-A tennis score-tracking app for Android that lets you keep score hands-free using a Bluetooth remote button — perfect for when you're on the court and can't touch your phone.

-## What It Does
+Hands-free tennis scoring with Bluetooth remote, voice calls, and Wear OS sync.

-- **Hands-free scoring** — Use any Bluetooth remote button to track points without touching your phone
+TennisDroid turns your phone into a smart tennis scoreboard.
+Use any Bluetooth remote button to track points hands-free while you play — no need to stop and tap your phone between points.

+## How It Works

+Clip your phone courtside and pair any Bluetooth remote button (camera shutter, presentation clicker, or any HID device):

-  - Single click: add a point for you
+- **Single click** — point for you
-  - Double click: add a point for your opponent
+- **Double click** — point for your opponent
-  - Long press: undo the last point
+- **Long press** — undo the last point

-- **3 match formats** — Standard (best-of-3 sets), League (3rd set is a 10-point tiebreak), and Fast (single 8-game pro set, no advantage scoring)
-- **Voice announcements** — The app calls out the score after each point, just like a real umpire
-- **Auto-detect your remote** — Tap "Detect Button" in settings, press any button on your remote, and the app automatically identifies and saves the key code
+The app auto-detects your remote — tap "Detect Button" in settings, press any button, and you're set.
+You can also tap the on-screen buttons if you prefer.

-- **Customizable** — Set player names, adjust button sensitivity, and choose from multiple color themes
-- **Tap input** — You can also tap the screen to score if you prefer
+## Voice Announcements

+After every point, the app calls out the score like a real chair umpire — "Fifteen Love," "Deuce," "Advantage In," "Game and Second Set, Sarah, 6-4."
+Hear exactly what the score is without looking at the screen.

+## Match Formats

+- **Standard** — Best-of-3 sets with advantage scoring (traditional tennis rules)
+- **League** — Best-of-3 sets; 3rd set is a 10-point match tiebreak (common in recreational leagues)
+- **Fast** — Single 8-game pro set with no-ad scoring (perfect for quick matches)

+All formats include proper tiebreak rules, deuce/advantage handling, set tracking, and full match history.

+## Wear OS Companion

-- **Wear OS companion** — See the live score on your watch and tap to score directly from your wrist
+See the live score on your watch and score directly from your wrist.
+Tap the left side for your point, right side for opponent, long press to undo.
+The watch syncs in real time with your phone and automatically matches your chosen color theme.

+## Customization

+- Set player names (displayed on screen and in voice announcements)
+- Choose from 4 color themes including a colorblind-safe option
+- Adjust button sensitivity (double-click and long-press timing)
+- Toggle voice announcements on or off

+When a match ends, see a complete summary with set-by-set scores and game breakdowns.

+No account required.
+No internet needed.
+No ads.
+No tracking.
+All data stays on your device.

 ## Screenshots